How Succession Planning Can Make Your Business Stronger

 Identify and fill training gaps

-When you identify the internal staff members whom you want to train as part of your succession preparations, you may want to explore whether there are other training and skill gaps you can help them close.
+When you identify the internal staff members whom you want to train as part of your succession preparations, you may want to explore whether there are other training and skill gaps to address.

-For example, if your sales team leader says her potential successor needs training in a certain type of software, it might be worth training one or two reliable sales team members with the potential to replace her, too.
+For example, if your sales team leader says her potential successor needs training in a certain type of software, you could train one or two reliable sales team members with the potential to replace her, too.

 Preserve and share institutional knowledge